lem-project/lem-project.github.io/content/_index.md

 <img class="" src="/lem-page/sdl2.png" alt="">

-Since version 2.0, a GUI version is also available
+Since version 2.0, a GUI version is also available.

+It brings graphics and mouse support.
+In addition, Lem 2.0 has over 180 colour themes.

 {{< /columns >}}